epiverse-trace/readepi/README.md

 ## Vignette

-The vignette of the **readepi** contains detailed illustrations about the used of each function.
+The vignette of the **readepi** contains detailed illustrations about the use of each function.
 This can be accessed by typing the command
 below:

 ``` r